gittieatlas/PEP/tutorial/text.md

 #### Engaging: Feel like a natural app on the device, with an immersive user experience.

-Progressive Web Apps are installable and live on the user's home screen, without the need for an app store.
+Progressive Web Apps are capable of being installed and live on the user's home screen, without the need for an app store.
 They offer an immersive full screen experience with help from a web app manifest file and can even re-engage users with web push notifications.

 The Web App Manifest allows you to control how your app appears and how it's launched.
 You can specify home screen icons, the page to load when the app is launched, screen orientation, and even whether or not to show the browser chrome.